 Boy Scouts of America – Robo-Knot

-“How about a robot guided by your hands that ties knots?” we said.
+When asked what we could do to bring people into the Boy Scouts of America outpost at the Woodfield Mall and get kids excited about science and technology, we replied, “How about a robot guided by your hands that ties knots?”
 That conversation resulted in “Robo-Knot”, the BSA knot-tying robot.

-The robots are controlled using input from the Leap Motion Controller, a USB sensor.
-Hand movements are converted into a network of coordinate positions which control robot movements.
-The user interface also uses these points and swipes like a touch screen.
-Pinchers at the ends of the robot arms are activated by pinching together the index finger and thumb.
+The robot arms are controlled by hand motions captured by the Leap Motion Controller, a USB sensor.
+The user interface responds to these points and swipes like a touch screen.
+Pinchers at the ends of the robot arms are also activated by gestures.

 The hardest and most innovative part is making sure two very expensive and powerful robots don’t crash into each other!